vinmugambi/vinmugambi.github.io/content/blog/create-pdf-documents-using-react-js.md

 <pitfall>
 As opposed what happens in CSS, the <code>flex-direction</code> property defaults to <code>column</code> in react-pdf/renderer.

 You'll also notice that I am changing the `font-family` to render <strong>bold </strong> text.
-This is because the fonts weights are provided as individual fonts , this means set `font-width` styles will be ignores.
+This is because the fonts weights are provided as individual fonts , this means set `font-width` styles have no effect.

 </pitfall>